acrolinx/acrolinx-coding-guidance/topics/text-extraction.md

 ## What's Important for Text Processing

-### Structure
+### Document Structure

-The structure of the document:
-If an element is inside another element or in a group of elements, this structure should be represented in the converted document.
+If an element is inside another element or in a group of elements, show this structure in the converted document.
-For an image, figure, or other nontextual element, you must create a placeholder with its type name.
+For an image, figure, or other nontextual element, create a placeholder with its type name.
-Acrolinx doesn't need the actual image for text processing and therefore you should send the image to the server with the document.
+Acrolinx doesn't need the actual image for text processing.
+So, you shouldn't send the image to the Platform with the document.

 The order of the elements matters.
-The position of the elements `<text>This <image /> is nice</text>` is different from `<text>This is nice</text><image />`.
+The position of the elements in these examples is different:

+* `<text>This <image /> is nice</text>`
+* `<text>This is nice</text><image />`

-The server can treat an image as a “joker” so that, for example, Acrolinx won't falsely flag the guideline “use ‘this' with noun”.
+Acrolinx can treat an image as a “joker” so that Acrolinx won't falsely highlight the guideline "Could you use a noun after "this/that/these/those"?"
-Each element should include information about visibility (some content is hidden to the user), styles used, and so on.
+Each element should include information about styles and visibility (some content is hidden to the user).

 Acrolinx relies on this structural and contextual information to know which parts of a document belong together.

-#### Example
+#### Example of Structural Information

 Depending on the structural information included with the content, a sentence like "This is a text." may be correct or incorrect: